The Marketing Jungle – Tip 14

 And here is a warning note.
 The report by the UK’s Society of Authors and The Writers Guild published on 29 April 2022, exposes widespread bad practice among companies that charge writers for publication.
 It details aggressive marketing tactics, manipulative sales approaches, unclear contracts and publishing processes and services that fall far short of expectations and value.
 The report also includes the results of a survey which found that 94% of writers who had paid to have their book published, made a loss, with median royalties coming in at only £68.

 Lastly, if you have more than just a first book/play/script to your name, then you MUST have your own (well designed) website.
-Since I started mine many years ago, built it up and improved it thanks to my clever designer, I now get an average of 15 hits/sessions every working day from potential producers or readers from all over the world, and around 30 pages looked at – not bad for someone who is basically a Covid-frozen playwright.
-And the ability to direct potential customers/followers/affiliated websites straight to the information on the site saves me hours of work having to create individual messages to everyone.
+Since I started mine many years ago, built it up and improved it thanks to my clever designer, I receive an average of 15 hits/sessions every working day from potential producers or readers from all over the world, and around 30 pages looked at – not bad for someone who does not have a zillion Instagram followers.
+The ability to direct potential customers/followers/affiliated websites straight to the information on the site (as you have done) saves me hours of work having to create individual messages to everyone.

 Furthermore, it keeps this ageing author in the public eye, and the increased productions and sales resulting from viewings have paid for its costs many times over.
 You don’t need to use an expensive commercial web design firm.
 Find an individual designer – they are everywhere – look at their examples and charges – and pick one you like, even if they are based at the South Pole.